+AHIS 486 Introduction to Museums: Past, Present, and Future (4, Sp) Comprehensive exploration of the role of art museums in society.
+Inquiry into the present and future potential of museums as a complex force in society.
+Not open to graduate students.
 AHIS 490x Directed Research (2-8, max 8, FaSp) Individual research and readings.
 Not available for graduate credit.